Options

 Skip running tests on some builds

-This will skip testing on any identifiers that match the given skip patterns (see CIBW_SKIP).
+This will skip testing on any identifiers that match the given skip patterns (see skip).
 This can be used to mask out tests for wheels that have missing dependencies upstream that are slow or hard to build, or to skip slow tests on emulated architectures.

 With macOS universal2 wheels, you can also skip the individual archs inside the wheel using an :arch suffix.
 For example, cp39-macosx_universal2:x86_64 or cp39-macosx_universal2:arm64.